cefet-rj-dal/tspredit/filter/ts_fil_ma.md

-Overview

-The Moving Average (MA) filter smooths short-term fluctuations by replacing each point with the average of its neighbors.
+Moving Average filter: The Moving Average (MA) filter smooths short-term fluctuations by replacing each point with the average of its neighbors.
 It is a simple and fast baseline to reduce random noise and highlight the underlying trend.

+Method
+A centered or trailing window of fixed width is slid across the series; each output value is the arithmetic mean of the values inside the window.
+As the window size grows, variance decreases but bias (lag and peak attenuation) increases.
+The MA filter corresponds to a finite impulse response (FIR) low‑pass filter in the time domain.

 When to use
 - As a first pass to denoise a mildly noisy series